 Studies suggest that a woman has an 11 to 19 percent chance of needing surgery for pelvic organ prolapse in her lifetime.
 While lifestyle changes or pelvic floor exercises (called Kegels) can help some women with early prolapse, often the degree of muscle damage or tissue relaxation requires other treatments.

-Dr. Walton often begins by trying a pessary—an insertable device that supports the pelvic organs.
+One option includes trying a pessary—an insertable device that supports the pelvic organs.
 But Amy’s active lifestyle demanded a more permanent solution.

 “For me, surgery was a very clear answer, because I just couldn’t perform at the level that I was used to performing,” she says.